Moreton Corbet

-Moreton Corbet is a village in the civil parish of Moreton Corbet and Lee Brockhurst in Shropshire, England.
-The village's toponym refers to the Corbet baronets, the local landowners.
+Moreton Corbet is a village and former civil parish, now in the parish of Moreton Corbet and Lee Brockhurst, in the Shropshire district, in the ceremonial county of Shropshire, England.
+The village's toponym refers to the Corbet family, the local landowners.

 It is just north of the larger village of Shawbury near Stanton upon Hine Heath and the River Roden.
 Moreton Corbet lies about 8 mi NNE of the market town of Shrewsbury.
-In the village is the ruin of Moreton Corbet castle.
+In the village is the ruin of Moreton Corbet Castle.

 Village

 In 1870–72 John Marius Wilson's Imperial Gazetteer of England and Wales described Moreton Corbet thus:

 The village has seen steady development and population growth since then.

-The 1961 Census recorded a population in Moreton Corbet of 257 people, the population of the area being rather inconsistent as only 10 years earlier it reached 350.
-According to a 2001 census, the population had slightly increased to 281: 149 males and 132 females with the biggest age range occurring between 45- to 64-year-olds.
+The 1961 census recorded a population in Moreton Corbet of 257 people, the population of the area being rather inconsistent as only 10 years earlier it reached 350.
+According to a 2001 census, the population of "Moreton Corbet and Lee Brockhurst" was 281: 149 males and 132 females with the biggest age range occurring between 45- and 64-year-olds.

 The first census to report on how well people were housed was that of 1891, but the only statistics gathered were the number of rooms and the number of people in each household.
 The total amount of households rose to 72 in 1961 and further again to a total of 114 households by 2001.
 The majority of these households consisted of whole detached houses and bungalows, of which mainly married couples inhabited.

+On 1 April 1988 the parish was abolished to form "Moreton Corbet & Lee Brockhurst", part also went to Shawbury.

-One of Moreton Corbet's biggest attractions are the ruins of the castle, leading Moreton Corbet to be called "one of the most exciting places to visit in Shropshire", and described as a "magnificent and unusual, ornate ruin, that is disturbingly atmospheric".
+Among Moreton Corbet's biggest attractions are the ruins of the castle, leading Moreton Corbet to be called "one of the most exciting places to visit in Shropshire", and described as a "magnificent and unusual, ornate ruin, that is disturbingly atmospheric".